 Q: I am worried about my privacy.
 Will other people hear my answers?

-A: No. Generally only you, the creditor/creditor’s attorney, and possibly a magistrate or judge will hear your answers.
+A: No. Generally, only you, the creditor/creditor’s attorney, and possibly a magistrate or judge will hear your answers.
 Also, your answers will not be part of the public record and the creditor is still subject to privacy laws regarding how your information may be used.
-Because this is a private meeting where your answers will not be shared with the public, do not be afraid to give accurate account information.
+Because this is a private meeting where your answers will not be shared with the public, you should feel comfortable giving accurate account information.

 Q: Is there anything else I need to know?

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Columbus attorney Mark A. Glumac of Bailey Cavalieri, LLC, and updated by Molly R. Gwin of Isaac, Wiles, Burkholder & Teetor, LLC.
+It was prepared by Columbus attorney Mark A. Glumac, currently of Bailey Cavalieri, LLC, and updated by Molly R. Gwin of Isaac, Wiles, Burkholder & Teetor, LLC.